Pope highlights arms trade in Easter sermon

 Rome (CNN)Pope Francis delivered the traditional Easter Sunday Mass sermon in Rome on Sunday with a call for an end to the "horror and death" in Syria and prayed for Jesus to help world leaders end the arms trade.

-"In the complex and often dramatic situations of today's world, may the risen lord guide the steps of all those who work for justice and peace," he told a crowd of around 60,000 people gathered in a flower-filled St. Peter's Square.
+"In the complex and often dramatic situations of today's world, may the Risen Lord guide the steps of all those who work for justice and peace," he told a crowd of around 60,000 people gathered in a flower-filled St. Peter's Square.

 "May he grant the leaders of nations the courage they need to prevent the spread of conflicts and to put a halt to the arms trade."